sarbjot-14/amazon-clone/Readme.md

 * **Database** :
     * SQL
+* **Redis** :
+    * Implemented a redis cache and deployed using kubernetes
+    * Reduced calls to sql database by caching products with redis

 * **Kubernetes**
     * Deploy .NET services for product ordering and inventory management
     * Deploy SQL database with persist claim which will preserve data even if container is killed